BrancuAlexandru/Portfolio-Website/README.md

 To-Do:
-  + Add box shadow to most text for readability
-  - Add 2 decorative blank projects left and right of the real ones
-  - Remove HTML, CSS icons; add Firebase and Webpack
+  + Remove HTML, CSS icons; add Firebase and Webpack
   - Change all icons to .svg and then change all .svg files to inline svg to remove most http requests
   - Change GitHub, LinkedIn and Resume icon color to better suit design
   - Convert project images to .webp format